MakeSchool-Tutorials/Introduction-to-Angular/P0-Introduction-to-Angular/content.md

 How could you go about answering these questions about a specific framework or language?

-Slack Braus the answer you come up in 3-5 sentences.

 <!-- ```[solution]
   * [Compare their Github Stats](https://infogr.am/githuborg-8375525)
   * [Compare their Module Count](http://www.modulecounts.com/)